 It didn’t stop me from wanting to go but it made me look up good neighborhoods and schools for the kids.
 I was able to use it in a positive way.

 Everyone is not on the same journey in life.
 Comparison can be dangerous to self-esteem.
 For e.g. you looking at a person who had tried again, again and again, and they finally succeed at their goals and it is profitable to them.

 You weren’t there for all of the failed attempts but you see the final time they tried and got it right.

-So, you look at your life and get depress because you are not where you want to be at yet.
-You’re not taking in consideration that person’s journey and what they had to go through to get to where you see them at now.
+So, you look at your life and get depressed because you are not where you want to be at yet.
+You’re not taking into consideration that person’s journey and what they had to go through to get to where you see them at now.